Composite-Operator Scaling on Triadic Hypergraphs: Formation Transitions in Multi-Agent Architectures with Three-Body Coupling: Introduction

 \section{Introduction}

-Phase transitions in networks of interacting units underpin neural computation~\cite{hopfield1982}, social opinion phenomena and collective behavior~\cite{castellano2009, galam2008}, and, by structural analogy, multi-agent AI architectures with emergent behavior~\cite{salazar2026}.
+Phase transitions in networks of interacting units underpin neural computation~\cite{hopfield1982}, social opinion phenomena and collective behavior~\cite{castellano2009,galam2008}, and, more recently, coupled systems on higher-order networks with emergent collective behavior~\cite{salazar2026}.
 In every canonical model, be it Ising, Hopfield, voter or Potts, interactions are pairwise.
 The energy is a sum over dyadic terms.

-Biological neural systems and a growing class of artificial architectures, by contrast, exhibit \emph{higher-order dependencies} that resist reduction to dyadic terms~\cite{buzsaki2006}.
+Biological neural systems and a growing class of engineered systems, by contrast, exhibit \emph{higher-order dependencies} that resist reduction to dyadic terms~\cite{buzsaki2006}.
 The formation of functional neural assemblies and the synchronization of task-specific computational modules all involve coordinated activity among three or more units simultaneously~\cite{buzsaki2010}.
-Capturing such dependencies in artificial systems clearly exceeds a dyadic structure.
-Even the pairwise-weight Boltzmann machine requires the simultaneous statistics of hidden-unit assemblies to represent joint distributions that cannot be encoded by pairwise connections alone~\cite{ackley1985}. \\ The structural claim of this paper is general.
-In any AI architecture whose dominant collective observable is a $k$-body correlator $O_k\!\equiv\!\langle\phi^k\rangle$ over a $\mathbb{Z}_2$-symmetric mean-field order parameter $m$, composite-operator scaling theory~\cite{goldenfeld2018,stanley1971} implies effective exponents { } These follow from the scaling dimension $\Delta_{O_k} = k\Delta_\phi$ at $d_c=4$, where $\Delta_\phi=1$ is the mean-field scaling dimension of the fluctuating field operator.
+Capturing such dependencies clearly exceeds a dyadic structure.
+Even the pairwise-weight Boltzmann machine requires the simultaneous statistics of hidden-unit assemblies to represent joint distributions that cannot be encoded by pairwise connections alone~\cite{ackley1985}.

+The structural claim of this paper is general.
+In any system on a $k$-uniform hypergraph whose dominant collective observable is a $k$-body correlator $O_k\!\equiv\!\langle\phi^k\rangle$ over a $\mathbb{Z}_2$-symmetric mean-field order parameter $m$, composite-operator scaling theory~\cite{goldenfeld2018,stanley1971} implies effective exponents { }

+The general-$d$ statement is the rigidity relation of Result~8 (see Sec.~\ref{sec:beyondMF}) subject to the locality condition stated there.

+These follow from the scaling dimension $\Delta_{O_k} = k\Delta_\phi$ at $d_c=4$, where $\Delta_\phi=1$ is the mean-field scaling dimension of the fluctuating field operator.
 The standard pairwise case ($k\!=\!1$, observable $= m$) recovers $(\beta,\gamma) = (1/2,\,1)$.
 For $k\!=\!2$, the susceptibility is finite at $T_c$ rather than diverging, but for $k\!\geq\!3$ it \emph{vanishes}.
-The non-diverging, vanishing susceptibility profile is a qualitative signature of triadic (or higher) observable structure, absent from all scalar-order-parameter networks, with $k\!=\!3$ being the first instance of this vanishing-susceptibility regime and the relevant one for triadic AI architectures.
+The non-diverging, vanishing susceptibility profile is a signature of triadic (or higher) observable structure.
+Within the composite-operator family \eqref{eq:general}, $k\!=\!3$ is the lowest order for which the conjugate susceptibility vanishes rather than merely staying finite ($k\!=\!2$) or diverging ($k\!=\!1$), and it is the natural case for systems with triadic interactions.